top of page

 There is an unforgettable alien that "Mando" meets early in the season that adds both levity and intrigue to the story of that episode and the Star Wars universe.
 This alien we meet early on is just one of the new aliens introduced in the series that you'll be intrigued by, but The Mandalorian also shows us aliens seen before in Star Wars in a whole new light.

-But more than anything else the exploration of Mandalorian society and culture is something longtime fans of Star Wars have always wanted, while for newcomers to the universe it will give them a grounded introduction to such a fantastic universe.
+But more than anything else the exploration of Mandalorian society and culture is something longtime fans of Star Wars have always wanted, while for newcomers to the universe, it will give them a grounded introduction to such a fantastic universe.

 Beskar Steel anyone?